msulima/redis-client/article.md

 The solution described below requires that the driver can’t just block a thread waiting for a response.
 It’s necessary to switch to an asynchronous model and use callbacks (or promises/futures).
 When a client sends a request it must also pass a callback function to the driver.
-After a response comes back from the server this function is called with a result.
+After a response comes back from the server this function will be called with a result.

-The diagram below shows a high-level view of the client.
+The diagram below shows a high-level overview of the client.
 Components are connected with queues.

 ![Implementation overview](./overview.png)

 The driver consists of the following parts:
 * `ClientFacade` &mdash; controls establishing and closing connections.
-It exposes an interface with regular Java methods that return a promise with a response. `ClientFacade` translates these method calls into requests it puts into `SenderAgent`’s queue.
+It exposes an interface with regular Java methods that return a promise of a response. `ClientFacade` translates these method calls into requests it puts them into `SenderAgent`’s queue.
-* `SenderAgent` &mdash; serializes requests to Redis protocol format and writes them to `requestImage`, which is a kind of cyclic buffer, but optimized to be garbage collector-friendly.
+* `SenderAgent` &mdash; serializes requests to Redis protocol format and writes them to a `requestImage`, which is a kind of a cyclic buffer, but optimized to be more garbage collector-friendly.
-This agent also puts response callbacks to a `FinisherAgent` queue.
+This agent also puts response callbacks into a `FinisherAgent` queue.
 * `NetworkAgent` &mdash; wraps two components:
-  * `SendChannel` &mdash; transfers data from `requestImage` to the network socket connected to Redis host.
+  * `SendChannel` &mdash; transfers data from `requestImage` to a network socket connected to a Redis host.
-  * `ReceiveChannel` &mdash; transfers data from the selector to `responseImage`.
+  * `ReceiveChannel` &mdash; transfers data from the socket to a `responseImage`.
 * `ReceiveAgent` &mdash; deserializes responses in Redis protocol format and puts them into `FinisherAgent`’s queue.
 * `FinisherAgent` &mdash; joins responses from `ReceiverAgent` with callbacks from